Do you love helping people out?

 Could the reason you are mad/frustrated/disappointed with someone right now be because of an internal score you’ve been keeping?

 Several years ago I read about an interesting study in Yes!
-50 Scientifically Proven Ways to Be Persuasive, which examined the correlation time 81lP0LgukcLhas on favors.
+50 Scientifically Proven Ways to Be Persuasive, which examined the correlation time has on favors.
 Francis Flynn set out to discover if favors were more like wine which gets better with time or more like bread which grows stale and moldy with the passing of time.
 He found that it depended on which side of the favor you were on.
 Immediately following the act of kindness the receivers viewed it as a big deal, but the giver brushed it off as a small favor.
 But with the passing of time the perspectives flipped.
 If you were the giver the favor grew larger in your mind than it actually was, and if you were the receiver the favor tended to grow stale with the passing of time.
 The receiver’s mindset reflected an attitude of “What have you done for me lately?”

 So what are we to do?
 Are we to stop being kind to people because they are going to forget about it?
 Are we to refuse favors because eventually they will hold it over our heads?